 The Belarusian delegation participates in the annual series of meetings of the WIPO Assemblies, the sessions of the WIPO Committees.

-At the auspices of the Assembly, on 1 October 2019, Mr. Vladimir Ryabovolov, Director General of the National Centre of Intellectual Property of Belarus, and Dr. Gurry, WIPO Director-General, signed a Memorandum of Understanding on the procedure for alternative resolution of disputes in the area of intellectual property.
+On the margins of the 59th series of WIPO Assembly, on 1 October 2019, Mr. Vladimir Ryabovolov, Director General of the National Centre of Intellectual Property of Belarus, and Dr. Gurry, WIPO Director General, signed a Memorandum of Understanding on the procedure for alternative resolution of disputes in the area of intellectual property.

 During the 59th series of meetings of WIPO Assemblies, Belarus was elected to the WIPO Coordination Committee for 2020-2021.
 Belarus also came up with the initiative to hold in Minsk a diplomatic conference to conclude Design Law Treaty.